 How much can I contribute to ISAs?

+So, how much can you put in an ISA?
 The total amount you can put each tax year in an ISA is limited – this is your ISA allowance.
 This year your allowance is £20,000 and the way you use it is up to you.
 You can either put it all in one ISA or split it between a number of ISA accounts.
 But keep in mind that you can only contribute to one of each type of ISA per tax year and the total amount you can put in a Lifetime ISA is £4,000.
-Whatever option you go for, you have until midnight on the 5th April of every year to use your allowance so, make the most of it before the deadline passes, or you’ll lose it forever.
+Whatever option you go for, you have until midnight on the 5th April of every year to use your annual ISA allowance so, make the most of it before the deadline passes, or you’ll lose it forever.

 If it’s an ISA opened in the current tax year, you must transfer the full balance.
 Remember that any current year ISAs you transfer count towards your annual ISA allowance.